-4 (Incident/Accident Investigations) Does the state have written procedures to address state actions in the event of an incident/accident?
+4 (Incident/Accident Investigations) Does the state have written procedures to address state 3 actions in the event of an incident/accident?

-a.
-Mechanism to receive, record, and respond to operator reports of incidents, including after-hours reports b.
-If onsite investigation was not made, do procedures require on-call staff to obtain sufficient information to determine the facts to support the decision not to go on-site
+- a.
+Mechanism to receive, record, and respond to operator reports of incidents, including after-hours reports - b.
+If onsite investigation was not made, do procedures require on-call staff to obtain sufficient information to determine the facts to support the decision not to go on-site.

-No changes from prior year.
-Rev. 9 3/24/2022.
-Yes, Section 6 - Failure Investigation and Safety Related Conditions.
+Section 6 - Failure Investigation and Safety Related Conditions.
 Appendix G - MOPSC Staff Notification Procedures for NG Incidents.
 Minimum PHMSA Incident Report Form, "Staff Records" and PHMSA Failure Investigation Report (FIR) template.
 Appendix I. b: Yes, Section 6 - Failure Investigation and Safety Related Conditions.